Felix Hollaender: Life

-Felix Hollaender was born in Leobschütz (as Głubczyce was known before) 1945), a small town in the southern part of Lower Silesia where Siegmund Hollaender (1824–1888), his father, worked as a physician.
+Felix Hollaender was born in Leobschütz (as Głubczyce was known before) 1945), a small town in the southern part of Lower Silesia then part of the Kingdom of Prussia.
+In that place Siegmund Hollaender (1824–1888), his father, worked as a physician.
 While he was still young his parents moved the family to Berlin where they believed (correctly, as matters turned out) that they would be able to give their sons a better education and future.
 The family was a musical one.
 His two older brothers were the conductor Gustav Hollaender (1855–1915) and the composer Victor Hollaender (1866–1940).

 He spent his childhood in Berlin, where he attended school and in 1886 passed his Abitur (school final exams).
 While he was still at school his father, a man of wide cultural interests, successfully inculcated in him a rich knowledge of classical and contemporary literature.
 It was through his father's social connections that he met the distinguished critic and theatre manager Otto Brahm who became a strong influence.
 Other friends from his school days were Max Dessoir, Max Osborn and Theodor Wolff.

 Hollaender studied at Berlin University where his teachers included Wilhelm Dilthey, Friedrich Paulsen, Erich Schmidt and Georg Simmel.
 He networked effortlessly, joining in the free-ranging discussions in the "Ethics clubs" ("Ethischen Clubs") in which students tried to create their new world visions.
 As a student he also cultivated good contacts in literary circles and with literary publications favouring the Naturalist movement.
 His own first novel, "Jesus und Judas", was published in 1891 during his first term at university.
 The commercial success of this and other early publications persuaded him to abandon his university studies in order "to travel and to write".
 Two years later, in 1894, he found it necessary to return to Berlin in order to try and secure his financial position, however.

 With Adolf Damaschke and Alfred Ploetz, between 1896 and 1898 Hollaender worked as a co-producer and theatre critic of the recently launched Berlin weekly newspaper, Die Welt am Montag, identified in its tag-line as the "independent newspaper for politics and culture".
 Others who worked on the publication included Georg Bernhard, Kurt Eisner, Heinrich and Julius Hart, Alfred Kerr, Gustav Landauer, Samuel Lublinski and Franz Oppenheimer.

 From 1902 Hollaender worked as a dramaturge, which from 1904 he combined with work as a stage producer with Max Reinhardt.
 An excellent friendship and working relationship between the two men came about.
 Between 1920 and 1923 he headed up the Deutsches Theater (Berlin).
 He continued with his writing and working as a critic on various publications, after 1923 becoming the theatre critic with the "8-Uhr-Abendblatt" (evening newspaper).
 He also became part of the influential Friedrichshagener Dichterkreis (literary circle).